pipe/webcam/README.md

  * 1x git repo (cloned from here)
  * 1x copy of |pipe|'s IoT beta to run on the Pi
  * 1x or more Chrome browsers
+ * Around 30 mins to 1hr

-To obtain a copy of our beta software, send an email with your Pi's serial number to me you can get the serial number with
+To obtain a copy of our beta software, send an email with your Pi's serial number to me.
+You can get the serial number with
 `awk '/^Serial/ { print $3}' < /proc/cpuinfo`

 _The beta software (and associated intellectual property) is licensed for